Exterior view of an office building, the GOLDBECK building with a red façade and yellow shutters embedded in a green environment.

 2023

-6.7 billion euros in total output, more than 12,000 employees and 111 locations worldwide.
+6.7 billion euros in total output, more than 12,000 employees and over 100 locations worldwide.

 In addition to these milestones achieved in the 2022/23 business year, there is a further focus on Europeanisation: the share of total output generated outside Germany will increase to 38 percent.